|

 There are 4 standard troop types

-The 'basic' troop.
+for this group.
+Archers: The 'basic' troop.
 Archers have

 a decent range, but like all basic troops, need high numbers